jasperdunn/react-form-hooks/README.md

 I wanted to create a flexible modular suite of functions that can help us create forms with whichever components we want, however we want!

-There are many excellent form packages out there, however I haven't yet found one that doesn't end up pulling you in a certain direction or way of working.
+There are many excellent react form packages out there, however I haven't yet found one that doesn't end up pulling you in a certain direction or way of working.

 I want to be able to use simple stateless components in my forms, utilising agnostic